department-of-veterans-affairs/vets-design-system-documentation/src/_about/for-developers.md

 Due to these issues the Design System Team recommends using our Web Components on VA.gov applications and pages.

 Benefits include:
-- Future proofing as Web Components are agnostic and can be imported into any JS Framework
+- Future proofing as Web Components can be imported into any JS Framework
 - Consistent syntax across frameworks and projects
 - Actively updated and maintained - we are deprecating most React components so they will not have the latest updates
 - Performance - no hacks needed to use Web Components directly on your project and you can select the specific ones you would like to use